 4. Mario Pikachu

 Sorry about the foreign text, but as of this writing Mario Pikachu is only available overseas.
-What looks like a deviantart creation is actually a unification of two of Nintendo's most profitable series: Pokemon and Super Mario.
+What looks like a deviantart creation is actually a unification of two of Nintendo's most profitable series: Pokémon and Super Mario.
 Fittingly enough, both attacks are Mario references:

-- Coin Gather (1 Energy) Flips a coin until you get Tails, and draws a card for each Heads.
+- Coin Gather (1 Energy) Flips a coin until you get tails, and draws a card for each heads.

 - Super Jump (3 Energy) Smashes for 30 and flips a coin.
-A Heads increases the damage by 50.
+A heads increases the damage by 50.

 3. Pikachu, Jigglypuff, and Clefairy

-- Come Over Here (4 Energy) Takes one of your opponent's Benched Pokemon and adds it to your own Bench, essentially giving you usage of that card.
+- Come Over Here (4 Energy) Takes one of your opponent's Benched Pokémon and adds it to your own Bench, essentially giving you usage of that card.

-Of course it's banned, but I almost wish it wasn't: you're playing a high-risk, high-reward game with this card.
-Four energy is a lot to dedicate to a Pokemon with no way of inflicting damage, and the usefulness of the attack completely depends on the strength and Energy of opposing Benched Pokemon.
-Nevertheless, combo it with Trainer cards that swap out Active and Benched creatures, and you've formed a unique and deadly strategy.
+Of course it's banned, but I almost wish it wasn't: You're playing a high-risk, high-reward game with this card.
+Four energy is a lot to dedicate to a Pokémon with no way of inflicting damage, and the usefulness of the attack completely depends on the strength and energy of opposing benched Pokémon.
+Nevertheless, combo it with trainer cards that swap out active and benched creatures, and you've formed a unique and deadly strategy.